 - Use caution when entering a building and avoid all standing water.
 It may have an electrical charge.

-- Check over all utilities and consult a professional if damage has been done.
+- Check over all utilities and consult a professional if damage has occurred.